 Brenda and Doyle

 Cast-iron collectors Brenda Bernstein and Doyle Pregler live in New London, Minnesota, a small community located about two hours northwest of the Twin Cities.
-They have been together for 28 years, have six grown children between them, and 12 grandchildren, aged 3 to 19.1

 If you’ve been to one of the national Griswold & Cast Iron Cookware Association (GCICA) conventions and saw a huge semi parked in the parking lot of the convention hotel, it’s a likely indicator that Doyle and Brenda are there.
 Doyle drives a truck for a living, and Brenda and Doyle try to coordinate his loads with the GCICA national and chapter meetings.
 They even arrived via semi to the 2016 GCICA convention in Maine!
 It’s hard to miss Brenda – her beautiful red hair stands out in the crowd.